aloshai/invite-manager/README.md

     "Private_Server": true
 }

+# Options

+### Commands

+- `!options channel <channelId>`
+- `!options welcomeMessage -member- join the server!
+Inviter by -target-`
+- `!options leaveMessage -member- left the server!
+Inviter by <@-target->`
+- `!options defaultMessage -member- join the server but from where?`

+## welcomeMessage Variables:

+- `-member-`: gives you the member\n
+- `-target-`: gives you the inviter\n
+- `-total-`: the inviter all invitations of the invite\n
+- `-regular-`: gives the inviter real invitations\n
+- `-fakecount-` gives the inviter fake invites\n
+- `-fake-` indicates if the member is fake\n

+## leaveMessage Variables:

+- `-member-`: gives you the member
+- `-target-`: gives you the inviter
+- `-total-`: the inviter all invitations of the invite
+- `-regular-`: gives the inviter real invitations
+- `-fakecount-` gives the inviter fake invites
+- `-fake-` indicates if the member is fake

+## defaultMessage Variables:

+- `-member-`: gives you the member

 ## 📚 Contact
 > You want to help us develop this project?
 [Then give us an idea!](https://github.com/serendiasquad/invite-manager/issues)